Battle of Gotthard Pass: 24 September (Battles of the Gotthard/Oberalp passes and Hospental)

 That day, Rosenberg's corps and Auffenberg's brigade marched from Disentis at dawn, heading west.
 The Austrians soon turned north to cross over the mountains and reach the Maderanertal, an alpine valley which led west to Amsteg.
 For the crossing, Auffenberg's brigade split into three separate columns, of which the middle one crossed the Chrüzli Pass.
 One battalion of the 109th Line defended the Oberalp Pass, with its main defense on the north side of the Oberalp Lake.
 Rosenberg sent the Mansurov Musketeers looping to the right.
 Miloradovich led the Kashkin Jägers to the left on a steep climb along the south side of the lake.
-Three regiments under Lieutenant General Maksim Vladimirovich Rehbinder made the main push in the center.
+Three regiments under Lieutenant General Maksim Vasilyevich Rehbinder made the main push in the center.
 Badly outnumbered, the French conducted a fighting retreat so that Rosenberg's troops did not reach Andermatt until the evening.
 The Russians claimed to have killed 180 Frenchmen and captured 41 at the cost of 150 killed and badly wounded.
 The 109th Line evacuated Andermatt and retreated southwest to Hospental.

 That evening, Russian Jägers and Cossacks pursued the French across Gotthard Pass and down into the valley on the other side.
 At 9:00 pm, the Russians occupied Hospental.
 In the dark outside the village, Gudin assembled the 67th and 109th Line.
 He briefly sent his grenadiers against Hospental, but the Russians quickly pushed them back.
 With his retreat route to the north blocked by Rosenberg's troops, Gudin's only escape route led southwest toward Furka Pass.
 First, he bombarded the Russians with his two cannons and one howitzer before abandoning the guns and setting out for the Furka.
 Suvorov sent the Veletsky and Tyrtov Musketeers to follow Gudin until he was out of the area.
 It was important for Gudin to block the Furka and Grimsel Passes, but the move took his brigade out of the next two days' battle.
 Suvorov left Strauch's Austrians to defend the Gotthard and the valley at its base.